psychemedia/storytelling-notes/brother_jucundus.md

 For waiting there,
 Were the two lay brothers—and thus he said:
 "Now one of you haste to the culprit's cell,
-“Bring him before us, and guard him well;
+"Bring him before us, and guard him well;
 "The other, run quickly and bring me a bell,
 Bring me also the book which in chapel is read,
 "With a mark at the *Mass for the Souls of the Dead!*"